logos-maker/ikiGUI/README.md

 - Can be used with doxygen for automatic generation of documentation.
 - Can generate and draw text with TTF True Type fonts.
 - Load and save BMP and PNG images.
-- Open native many types of dialogs, like load and save dialogs.
+- Open native dialogs, like load, save and select folder.

 Example code for using it making audio plugins can be found here... https://github.com/logos-maker/RST